-For example, we studied the art of Ted Harrison, who painted in the north of Canada.
-His colorful but simple images are perfect for elementary students.
+But we do keep it simple!
+For example, we recently studied the art of Ted Harrison, who painted in the north of Canada.
+His colorful but simple images are perfect to study with elementary students.

 And then it was our turn!
 We completed these pictures as a directed drawing.
 I used a teacher script to talk about Ted Harrison’s life and painting style, and then walked the students through each step!

 If you’d like to do this project with your class, you’re in luck!
 I’ve typed out the complete lesson, including the teacher scripts and the steps for making this artwork, as a free bonus in the art set called: